ProfessorAudits/Audit-Toolkit/Solidity_CheetSheet.md

 - When Inheriting an abstract contract, we need to override the unimplemented functions of that abstract contract
 - Sometimes contracts do callback on these unimplemented functions like in ChainlinkVRF.
 ```

+## Abi.encode:
+ It converts whatever is given to it in its binary form and returns us the bytes format.

+## Abi.encodePacked:
+ It does same as abi.encode but without padding